xtmgah/aaronmck.github.io/_posts/2014-12-29-UGE-tutorial.markdown

   </ul>
 </div>

 This lets you see that the script runs without errors.
-The grid engine will report back errors, it just takes more time to debug as you have to wait for the program to get dispatched to a node, for it to fail, and UGE to return the error messages to you.
+The grid engine will also report back any errors, it just takes more time to debug as you have to wait for the program to get dispatched to a node, for it to fail, and UGE to return the error messages to you.

 Many thanks, including:
 The terminal tag from [http://jumpstartlab.com](http://jumpstartlab.com/news/archives/2013/10/16/octopress-terminal-tag)